donnemartin/saws/CHECKLIST.md

 S. Review newly released package from PyPi

+T. Release on GitHub: https://github.com/donnemartin/saws/releases/new

+    1. Click "Draft a new release"
+    2. Copy release notes from `CHANGELOG.md`
+    3. Click "Publish release"

-T. Install in a new venv and run manual [smoke tests](#smoke-tests) on Mac, Ubuntu, Windows
+U. Install in a new venv and run manual [smoke tests](#smoke-tests) on Mac, Ubuntu, Windows

 ## Smoke Tests